chase-moskal/xiome/legal.md

 xiome is open source software, so you can see for yourself what we're tracking — a good place to start looking would be our [database schema](s/assembly/backend/types/database.ts)

-if you find anything we seem to be tracking that isn't on the list, please consider adding it to this list by submitting a github pull request for the addition
+if you find anything we seem to be tracking that isn't on the list, please consider adding it to this document by submitting a github pull request for the addition

-we may be forced to share the information we have with law enforcement agencies

 # xiome.io cookie policy